leandrodavimg/clean-arch-ts-node/readme.md

 - ✅ Using the in-memory database 💾
 - ✅ Using MongoDb with mongoose
 - ✅ Create a new user
+- ✅ Validate if the email is real
 - ✅ Find user by email
 - ✅ Send mailtrap (smtp)
 - 🔲 Login User